mmccroskey/MistLegacy/README.md

     // Relationships are just like properties, except that you use relatedRecord
     // and setRelatedRecord rather than using propertyValue and setPropertyValue.
     // These relationship-specific functions ensure that CKReferences are created
     // and destroyed as needed behind the scenes.
+The types of all relationships
+    // must be subclasses of Record.

     var attachment: Attachment? {

         get { return self.relatedRecord(forKey: "attachment") as?
 Attachment }
         set { self.setRelatedRecord(newValue, forKey: "attachment") }

     }